Psephellus dealbatus: Description

 Psephellus dealbatus is most noteworthy for its leaves.
 Like those of Centaurea moschata they are divided, but unlike the latter the division is quite regular.
 The undersides of the leaves are covered in silver hairs.

 Taxonomy

 The Latin epithet of dealbatus derived from the Late Latin verb dealbare 'to whitewash'.

 It was first published and described by German botanist Karl Koch in Linnaea Vol.24 on page 438 in 1851.

 Range

 It is native to north Caucasus, Transcaucasia and Turkey but has also been introduced to Austria, the Baltic States, Belgium, Czechoslovakia, Germany, Great Britain and Poland.

 Cultivation

 Psephellus dealbatus is widely cultivated as an ornamental, though it is not as well known as some other members of the Asteraceae.
 It is widely adaptable and drought-tolerant.
 The flowers attract butterflies and bees.
 It self-seeds to a degree.

-The variety 'Steenbergii' is recognized, and several cultivars are available.
+The cultivar 'Steenbergii' is recognized, and several cultivars are available.

 Sources tracking weed species generally classify it as a "casual alien"; that is, it escapes from gardens but is not invasive.
 In some areas of the United States it has naturalized.